-Member States may decide to exempt, in full or in part, professional football clubs that participate in a division lower than the first division of the national football league from the requirements set out in this Regulation on the basis of proven low risk posed by the nature and the scale of operation of such professional football clubs.
+Member States may decide to exempt, in full or in part, professional football clubs that participate in a division lower than the highest division of the national football league from the requirements set out in this Regulation on the basis of proven low risk posed by the nature and the scale of operation of such professional football clubs.

-- 2. For the purposes of paragraph 1, Member States shall carry out a risk assessment of the professional football clubs assessing: - (a) money laundering and terrorist financing threats, vulnerabilities and mitigating factors of the professional football clubs;

-(b) the risks linked to the size and cross-border nature of the transactions;
+- 2. For the purposes of paragraph 1, Member States shall carry out a risk assessment of the professional football clubs assessing: - (a) money laundering and terrorist financing threats and vulnerabilities, and mitigating factors of the professional football clubs; - (b) the risks linked to the size and cross-border nature of the transactions.

-When carrying out such risk assessments, Member States shall take into account the findings of the risk assessments drawn up by the Commission pursuant to Article 7 of Directive [insert reference to the 6th AMLD].

-3. Member States shall establish risk-based monitoring activities or take other adequate measures to ensure that the exemptions granted pursuant to this Article are not abused.
+When carrying out the risk assessments referred to in the first subparagraph of this paragraph, Member States shall take into account the findings of the risk assessments at Union level conducted by the Commission pursuant to Article 7 of Directive (EU) 2024/...+. - 3.
+Member States shall establish risk-based monitoring activities or take other adequate measures to ensure that the exemptions granted pursuant to this Article are not abused.